2050M Knee Mill Installation

 Connect primary side of the transformer to 240VAC from the two 4FU fuses shown below.
 Then connect the secondary side to 5CB and terminal 502.

 Make sure to ground the secondary side of the transformer.
 In the example above, you would ground X2.

 Step 4: Mount Motors

 Mount the motors to the machine using the motor mounting plates provided.
-If possible take careful notes of the specifications of the gear ratios, ball screw pitch, etc. Having this information later on will make calibration much faster.
+If possible, take a look at the gears and write down the number of teeth on the motor gear and the ball screw gear.
+If you write down the gear ratio specifications, ball screw pitch, etc. now, it will make calibration much faster later.